marlukyanova/Kaggle-Survey-2018/README.md

 The analysis was done in Jupyter notebook.
 Used libraries: numpy, pandas, matplotlib, seaborn.

-Full exploratory analysis and visualization can be found in the 'kernel.ipunb' above.
+Full exploratory analysis and visualization can be found in the 'kernel.ipynb' above.

 Summary: